John Christie (serial killer): Mistakes in the investigation

-The police interrogation in London was mishandled from the start, when they showed him the clothes of his wife and baby and revealed that they had been found in the wash-house.
+The police interrogation in London was mishandled from the start, when Evans was shown the clothes of his wife and baby and was informed that they had been found in the washhouse.
 Such information should have been kept from him so as to force him to tell police where the bodies had been concealed.
 The several apparent "confessions" contain questionable words and phrases in high-register language such as "terrific argument" which seem out of place for a distressed, uneducated, working-class young man such as Evans and bear no relation to what he probably said.
-These were almost certainly inventions made much later by the police, according to comments made by Ludovic Kennedy long after the truth about Christie had emerged.
+These were almost certainly inventions made much later by police, according to comments made by Ludovic Kennedy long after the truth about Christie had emerged.

-Police accepted all of Christie's statements as true without major scrutiny and he was the crucial witness at the trial of Evans.
-As Kennedy wrote, the police accepted Christie, a former war reserve policeman, as one of their own, largely taking what he said on face value without any further investigation.
-Bearing in mind Christie had criminal convictions for theft and malicious wounding (while Evans had no convictions for violence), the reliance on his testimony was questionable.
+Police accepted all of Christie's statements as true without much scrutiny, and he was the crucial witness at Evans' trial.
+As Kennedy wrote, police accepted Christie, a former war reserve constable, as one of their own, largely taking what he said at face value without any further investigation.
+Bearing in mind that he had criminal convictions for theft and malicious wounding (while Evans had no convictions for violence), the reliance on his testimony was questionable.
 It is significant that Christie had claimed to be an abortionist prior to his meeting the Evanses, having said so to a colleague in 1947.
-He also repeated this claim after Timothy Evans' trial to women he spoke to in cafés, whom he possibly regarded as potential victims.
+He also repeated this claim after Evans' trial to women he spoke to in cafés, whom he possibly regarded as potential victims.
 Such an approach aligns with Christie's modus operandi of offering help to women so as to gain their confidence and lure them back to his flat, as demonstrated in Eady's case.

 Nearly three years passed without major incident for Christie after Evans' trial.
 He soon found alternative employment as a clerk with the British Road Services at their Shepherd's Bush depot, starting work there on 12 June 1950.Oates, p.
 93 At the same time, new tenants arrived to fill the vacant first- and second-floor rooms at 10 Rillington Place.
 The tenants were predominantly migrants from the West Indies; this horrified Christie and his wife, who both held racist attitudes towards their neighbours and disliked living with them.
-Tensions between the new tenants and the Christies came to a head when Ethel prosecuted one of her neighbours for assault.
+Tensions between the new tenants and the Christies came to a head when Ethel reported one of her neighbours for assault.
 Christie negotiated with the Poor Man's Lawyer Centre to continue to have exclusive use of the back garden, ostensibly to have space between him and his neighbours but quite possibly to prevent anyone from uncovering the human remains buried there.